Adam Armstrong (settler)

-Adam Pearson Armstrong (23 February 1788 – 28 September 1853) was an early European settler in the Perth suburb of Dalkeith, Western Australia.
+Adam Pearson Armstrong (23 February 1788 – 28 September 1853) was an early European settler in the Perth suburb of Dalkeith in Western Australia.
 The suburb is named after Armstrong's cottage.
 Armstrong influenced development in the Swan River colony with properties in both Dalkeith and in his later property in Ravenswood.

 Early life

 Armstrong was born on 23 February 1788 in Smeaton, near Dalkeith, Midlothian, Scotland.
-His middle name "Pearson" was not on his birth certificate.
+His middle name Pearson was not on his birth certificate.

 In 1810 he married Margaret Gow, whose father Nathaniel Gow (1763–1831) and grandfather Niel Gow (1727–1807) were celebrated Scottish musicians.
 Musical interests were evident in the family, and a harmonium they brought out is displayed, with other family memorabilia, in the Azelia Ley Homestead Museum in Hamilton Hill.

 In 1811, Armstrong bought a part of the Drum coalfield in Scotland.
 However the Drum Colliery Company failed due to flooding issues and the availability of cheaper coal from England.
 Armstrong moved his family to England and then to Wales.
 In Wales, his last position prior to moving to London was as an agent for William Edward Powell, who owned the Nanteos estate.
 Such was the friendship between the two that when Armstrong's only daughter was born he named her after Powell's wife Laura.
 Armstrong was dismissed from Nanteos and went to London, where he found clerical work with Thomas Peel at 1 Eagle Place, Piccadilly.

 Peel was taking up an offer by Captain James Stirling to provide free settlers the opportunity to move to the new settlement on the Swan River in Western Australia.